Scrapers

 }

-Note: After creating a new scraper, use the returned scraper_id with the /v1/scrapers/generate endpoint to generate the scraping code.
+Note: After creating a new scraper, use the returned scraper_id to generate code for your scraper.
+See the Code Mode documentation for details.

 Run an existing scraper on one or multiple URLs: